Beginner 10 min

 • Order matters: Conditions are checked top-to-bottom, first match wins

-• Remember: You can chain as many else if statements as needed
+• You can chain multiple else if statements when you need to check several different conditions

 else - Default Case